Toshiba Aurex System 15: Two Ways to Tango in the Present

 RIOsitude 3.12 delivered the 'goodies' to the Rio 500 audio player!

-For folks on the Apple eco-system, you need a vintage PowerPC-based Mac with a USB port and, at least, System 8.1
+For folks on the Apple ecosystem, you need a vintage PowerPC-based Mac with a USB port and at least System 8.1.

 Then utilize –what else?– iTunes precursor, SoundJam MP, to transfer your MP3 files to the Diamond Rio 500 MP.